 Whether you’re a band or an individual artist, you can use a simple blog to talk about anything you want your fans to know – discuss new music you are working on, the release of a new album, new tour dates and important announcements.
 But with blogs, you can also go deeper into the emotional and creative process of making music.

 Think about writing a weekly blog about how your new album is coming together.
 On the road?
 A daily tour journal full of photos and stories can be a gripping read for fans.
+You like tweaking your gear?
+Post a video on how you restring your electric guitar.
 You can also use the blog as a general vent for your feelings, be it joy, anger, sadness, optimism or whatever.
 It’s your blog – as long as it’s relevant and entertaining you will find your readership will grow.

 You don’t need to be a marketing expert to know the power of social media channels such as Facebook, Twitter and Instagram.
 Sharing music, photos, blog posts (see above) and news about you or your band can really complement the other music promotion you do.